 Our Fear Free Certified Team Members Can Help

-Dr. Kathi Gruss, Dr. Emily Kinnaird, Dr. Emily Frey, Dr. Charis Thompson plus several additional staff members have successfully completed Fear Free Certification and have helped train the rest of our staff.
+Dr. Kathi Gruss, Dr. Emily Kinnaird, Dr. Emily Frey, Dr. Charis Thompson, Dr. Alyssa Bolton, Dr. Connie Carbonell, Dr. Vicky Dye plus most staff members have successfully completed Fear Free Certification.

 During a typical Fear Free veterinary visit, you will see our practice team using some of these techniques:

 - Offering tasty treats to distract your pet and make them happy

 - Providing comfortable, non-slip surfaces for your pet to stand on thus improving balance